All campus employment is coordinated through the Office of Financial Aid. The following FAQs may be of help if you are considering an on-campus job.

 Rice Work is an institutional student employment program sponsored by various academic and administrative departments.
 Rice Work does not require a student to demonstrate financial need or to complete the financial aid process.

-In order to be eligible for employment through the Rice Work Program during the fall and spring terms, students must be enrolled at least half-time in for-credit courses at Rice University.
-(Half-time is defined as 6 credit hours for undergraduates and 4.5 hours for graduate students.)
+In order to be eligible for employment through the Rice Work Program during the fall and spring terms, students must be enrolled at least half time in for-credit courses at Rice University.
+(Half time is defined as six credit hours for undergraduates and four and one-half hours for graduate students.)

 Working is not a requirement; it is simply a good way to gain practical work experience and help cover educational or personal expenses.
 The benefits of employment include: